Clifford Lett

 Lett attended the University of Florida and was signed in March 1990 by the Chicago Bulls to a 10-day contract, and then to a second in April.
 After he scored 4 points in as many games played with the team, he was not retained.
 His short NBA career lasted 7 more games in 1990-91 when he signed with the San Antonio Spurs on a 10-day contract in February 1991, but was waived after 20 days.

+Lett played in the Continental Basketball Association (CBA) for the Pensacola Tornados, Sioux Falls Skyforce, Columbus Horizon and Rockford Lightning from 1989 to 1995.
+He was selected as the CBA Rookie of the Year and named to the All-Defensive and All-Rookie Teams in 1990.

+Lett played for the Jacksonville Barracudas of the United States Basketball League (USBL) during the 1997 season.